Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 --Update 4.0.2--
 New Additions:
-- ##Added a game rule to turn the Ottomans a red color
+- Added a game rule to change the Ottoman map color to red

 Balancing/Adjustments:
 - ##